Hnfull/Intensio-Obfuscator/README.md

         - [source directory of project](https://github.com/Hnfull/Intensio-Obfuscator/tree/master/intensio/test/python/multiplefiles/advanced/input/basicRAT)
         - [output directory of project](https://github.com/Hnfull/Intensio-Obfuscator/tree/master/intensio/test/python/multiplefiles/advanced/output/basicRAT)

+- One files basic and advanced :
-- If it's one file only, the command is same that for multiple file, just do not pointed a directory but a python file directly for `-i` and `-o` parameters, then change `-d` parameter into `-f` parameter
+    - The command is same that for multiple file, just do not pointed a directory but a python file directly for `-i` and `-o` parameters, then change `-d` parameter into `-f` parameter

 ## Possible malfunctions

+- **Do not define identically your names of local variables/classes/functions to python keywords or names of functions/classes of imported python libraries !**
 - If a variable/class/function has an identical name with a word between `' '` or `" "` in `print()` function, your text will have the same value that the mixer variables/class/function.
 -  If a variable/class/function has an identical name with a word  in after `#` (commentary) your text will have the same value that the mixer variables - class - function, but if between `"""` or `'''` without  a variables before, no replacing is performed.
 - If you named your variables/classes - functions in the same way as python keywords or  names of functions/class of imported python libraries, an error may appear.
 Edit `intensio/excluded_python_words.txt` to add the variables not to obfuscate or change your names of local variables/classes - fuctions, if your variables/classes - functions  have the same name as a keyword it, he will be obfuscated and errors will appear.